Jun 30, 2020 Jambo

 • An SRM vendor that will allow you to export your data if you decide to leave after your subscription term ends.

-Talk with your team and gather their opinions on what they would like to see in an SRM software.
+Talk with your team and gather their opinions on what they want to see in SRM software.
 Discuss how an SRM can help make their job easier and what weaknesses in the current stakeholder engagement management efforts could be eased with software.

-You can always reach out to SRM vendors directly to discuss your questions, concerns and challenges—they should be happy to talk with you and help you work through your software evaluation checklist.
+You can always contact SRM vendors directly to discuss your questions, concerns, and challenges.
+They should be happy to talk with you and help you complete your software evaluation checklist.

-If you're not sure where to start, download our comprehensive checklist for buying SRM software by clicking the image below.
-It’s the ultimate list of questions to guide your SRM research, helping to ensure you choose the best Stakeholder Relationship Management software for your organization.
+If you're not sure where to start, click the image below to download our comprehensive checklist for buying SRM software.
+It's the ultimate list of questions to guide your SRM research, helping to ensure you choose the best Stakeholder Relationship Management software for your organization.

 Questions?
 The Jambo team is here to help!